You never forget your first one

 white and black two way… four options but with homing blast, but which is the most true?

 This is a rough transcript of my thoughts during a recent fever induced delirium.
 They may not make much sense to you, but I had pictures going along with the words in my head.
 Also, they didn’t really make sense to me.
 All I know is that when I’m very sick, I dream about shooters.
-This specific half asleep half awake episode seemed to be both comparing the minimalism of Ikaruga to the chock full of weapons Gradius V. I also thought I had come up with the perfect laser approach in all games. → They’re reading her… and then they’re going to read me!
+This specific half asleep half awake episode seemed to be both comparing the minimalism of Ikaruga to the chock full of weapons Gradius V. I also thought I had come up with the perfect laser approach in all games. → You had me at read more.

 Untapped Talent